spacepy/dbprocessing/docs/developer/pull_requests.rst

        the pull request has been merged.

 When creating the PR, following the provided template as closely as possible will facilitate its review.

+Use ``closes #x`` in the description of the PR if merging the PR will close that issue. (``Closes`` is preferred to ``fixes`` because e.g closing an enhancement issue is not exactly a fix.)
+Referencing other related issues or PRs is also encouraged, e.g. ``see #x``.
+Avoid the `issue-closing magic words <https://docs.github.com/en/ free-pro-team@latest/github/managing-your-work-on-github/ linking-a-pull-request-to-an-issue>`_ unless closing the issue, in which case ``closes`` is preferred.

-This template includes a checklist;
+The template includes a checklist;
 consider every item on the list and check it if completed.
 If an item is not relevant, check it, add "(N/A)" to the start of the line, and include an explanation below the checklist.
 E.g.::